psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

  1. MUST NOT support pushed authorization requests without client authentication
  1. MUST support rich authorization requests according to [@I-D.lodderstedt-oauth-rar]
  1. MUST support confidential clients as defined in [@!RFC6749]
- 1. MUST support client authentication and sender-constraining of access tokens using Mutual TLS as described in [@!RFC8705]
+ 1. MUST support and sender-constraining of access tokens using Mutual TLS as described in [@!RFC8705]
+ 1. MUST authenticate clients using one of the following methods:
+     1. Mutual TLS for OAuth Client Authentication as specified in section 2 of [@!RFC8705]
+     2. `private_key_jwt` as specified in section 9 of [@!OpenID]
  1. MUST require PKCE [@!RFC7636] with `S256` as the code challenge method
  1. MUST only issue authorization codes, access tokens, and refresh tokens that are sender-constrained
  1. MUST require the `redirect_uri` parameter in authorization requests and evaluate only this parameter to ensure authenticity and integrity of the redirect URI